MalexSw/Programming/Lab11/Laboratory11.md

 #### In this laboratory work I created some structures and functions, which work with these structures

-#### In this programm I created a programm for Online Store Management - I have store, product and customer structures and functions, which can add new products, place some orders and read orders for customers
+#### In this programm I created a programm for Online Store Management - I have store, product and customer structures and functions, which can add new products, place some orders and read orders for customers.
+To solve the problem first of all I have creted structeres, mentioned in the task:

-#### Here are my structures:

 >typedef struct {
     char name[MAX_NAME_LENGTH];